Sustainable Homes Professional (SHP)

 Develop the technical expertise to design and build high performance homes

-Join this interactive six-month accreditation program and learn cutting edge high performance building best practices from our expert instructors, Stephen Aiguier (Portland) & Bruce Sullivan (Bend), as they guide participants through their own green projects and shares practical insights on the following:
+Join the Sustainable Homes Professional (SHP) program and learn cutting edge building best practices from our expert instructor, Stephen Aiguier of Green Hammer, as he guides participants through the entire spectrum of high performance building and shares practical insights on the following:

 - Building science fundamentals & moisture management

 - High performance wall & roof assemblies

 - HVAC product selection & integrated system design

 - Indoor air quality, green material considerations & health impacts